mj756/LaravelDashboard/README.md

 ## DataManager class

-    The DataManager class is one and only class in entire app which interact with database.
+    The DataManager class is one and only class in entire app which interact with database, perform business logic.
 Thus data pass from controller to DataManager via layer like

     Controller->OperationManagerInterface->OperationManager->DataManagerInterface->DataManager